-C. Presenters
+D. Presenters

 - 1. All presenters attending the conference are required to register for the conference. - 2.
 Co-authors not attending are not required to register for the conference. - 3.
 First authors as submitted in the session proposal are considered to be the primary presenter.
 This presenting author is required to register for the conference prior to being scheduled. - 4.
-Adjudicated conference presentations may not be done solely by telecommunication procedures; at least one co-author must be physically present at the conference. - a) Although in-person participation is prioritized, exception to this policy will be made in certain cases to allow for submission of a voice over PPT and speaker phone for Q&A segment with the session to be managed by a student volunteer.
-These accommodations may be made in the following circumstances, with supporting documentation of eligibility: - i.
+Adjudicated conference presentations may not be done solely by telecommunication procedures; at least one co-author must be physically present at the conference. - a) Although in-person participation is prioritized, exception to this policy will be made in certain cases to allow for video-recorded presentations or online synchronous presentations.
+The Q&A segment for online synchronous sessions will be managed by a student volunteer.
+Accommodation requests for the following will be given priority: - i.
 Medical circumstance of self or immediate family member which prevents travel - ii.
 Denial or rejection of visa beyond a time frame which reasonably allows for travel accommodations to the conference, at the Conference Chair's discretion - iii.
 Citizenship of or current residence in a "travel ban" country

-D. Other organizations
+E. Other Organizations

 - 1. As part of putting together the program for the conference, the Conference Chair may invite other organizations to hold a special, invited colloquium during the AAAL annual conference. - 2.
 As a matter of policy, complimentary conference registration will not be provided to participants of these invited colloquia. - 3.
 Exceptions to this policy will need to be considered by the full Executive Committee in the larger context of AAAL's current strategic initiatives. - 4.
 AAAL has a tradition of hosting joint sessions with related organizations, traditions in some cases going back many years.
 The number of joint sessions, and the related organizations involved, has varied greatly from year to year.
-The following policy has been developed in order to regularize this process, and to guide the First Vice President (Conference Chair). - a) Purpose: The aims of the joint invited sessions policy are to: - i. foster collegial relations with related organizations; - ii. allow enhanced opportunities for interaction between specific relevant disciplinary areas and other disciplinary areas of applied linguistics; - iii. give additional exposure to specific areas, for example those currently underrepresented, or of particular relevance or interest to a particular conference location or the research interests of a particular conference chair; - a. recognize a tradition of existing regular joint sessions; - b. give prominence to important and often overlooked areas of intersection between the two associations while also raising the profile of the partner association; - c. guide the Conference Chair in the choice of joint invited sessions; - d. create consistency and distribution of access across the years in the organizations invited to participate in joint sessions. - b) Procedure:
+The following policy has been developed in order to regularize this process, and to guide the First Vice President (Conference Chair). - a) Purpose: The aims of the joint invited sessions policy are to: - i. foster collegial relations with related organizations; - ii. allow enhanced opportunities for interaction between specific relevant disciplinary areas and other disciplinary areas of applied linguistics; - iii. give additional exposure to specific areas, for example those currently underrepresented, or of particular relevance or interest to a particular conference location or the research interests of a particular conference chair; - a. recognize a tradition of existing regular joint sessions; - b. give prominence to important and often overlooked areas of intersection between the two associations while also raising the profile of the partner association: - c. guide the Conference Chair in the choice of joint invited sessions; - d. create consistency and distribution of access across the years in the organizations invited to participate in joint sessions.

+b) Procedure: